 - parallel_computing

-Use parallel computing for cross-validation and bootstrap procedures to reduce computation time.
+Use parallel computing for cross-validation and stability-selection resampling to reduce computation time.

 - n_cores